 Shower room: With shower cubicle and toilet.

-Night storage heaters, electricity and bed linen included.
+Night storage heaters, electricity, bed linen and Wi-Fi included.
 Travel cot and highchair available on request.
 Utility room with washing machine (shared).
 External games room with open fire, pool table, darts and Scottish Carpet Bowls (shared).

 Grounds with picnic area, BBQ and children’s play area (shared).
 Private parking.
 No smoking.
 Please note: There is a loch, 300 yards away.